 Methods of Reasoning (syllabus): Sound arguments and good reasoning methods allow us to effectively search for the truth regarding any philosophical question.
 In this class, we will consider the reasoning methods used in everyday language, mathematics, and the sciences.
 We will consider how successful these methods are and how they are able to produce knowledge and understanding.
 We will discuss the difference between inductive and deductive reasoning, common argument forms, mathematical proof, the role of rigor and intuition in mathematics, the aim of the sciences, and methods of prediction and experimentation in the sciences.
-(Teaching in Spring 2021).
+(To be taught in Spring 2021).

 Philosophy of Mental Illness (syllabus): This course introduces students to ethics through topics relating to mental health.
 We begin by covering some prominent ethical theories and then move on to discuss topics such as what a mental illness is, how values influence psychiatric practice, issues relating diagnosis and treatment, legal responsibilities, and the intersection of feminism and psychiatry.
 (Currently teaching).